metaDAOproject/JTD-docs/docs/mechanics/example-flows.md

 ---
 layout: default
-title: Example Flows
+title: Example flows
 parent: Mechanics
 nav_order: 3
 ---

-# Example Flows
+# Example flows

 Some example flows that demonstrate how the Meta-DAO will work in practice {: .fs-6 .fw-300 }